eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 import eu.europa.ec.eudi.openid4vci.*

 val openId4VCIConfig = OpenId4VCIConfig(
-    clientId = "wallet-dev", // The client id of wallet (acting as an OAUTH2 client) authFlowRedirectionURI = URI.create("eudi-wallet//auth"), // Where the Credential Issuer should redirect after
-                                                              // Authorization code flow succeeds
-    keyGenerationConfig = KeyGenerationConfig.ecOnly(Curve.P_256) // What kind of ephemeral keys could be generated
+    clientId = "wallet-dev", // the client id of wallet (acting as an OAUTH2 client) authFlowRedirectionURI = URI.create("eudi-wallet//auth"), // where the Credential Issuer should redirect after Authorization code flow succeeds keyGenerationConfig = KeyGenerationConfig.ecOnly(Curve.P_256), // what kind of ephemeral keys could be generated to encrypt credential issuance response credentialResponseEncryptionPolicy = CredentialResponseEncryptionPolicy.SUPPORTED // policy concerning the wallet's requirements for encryption of credential responses
+)
-                                                                  // to encrypt credential issuance response ) val credentialOffer: CredentialOffer = CredentialOfferRequestResolver().resolve(coUrl).getOrThrow()
+val credentialOffer: CredentialOffer = CredentialOfferRequestResolver().resolve(coUrl).getOrThrow()
-val issuer = Issuer.make(openId4VCIConfig, credentialOffer)
+val issuer = Issuer.make(openId4VCIConfig, credentialOffer).getOrThrow()
 ```
+Construction of an Issuer might fail in case there is some incompatibility between credential issuer service's metadata and
+the configuration OpenId4VCIConfig.
+Such an incompatibility can exist between the wallet's encryption requirements regarding credential
+responses and the encryption capabilities/requirements of the credential issuer service.

 A resolved [CredentialOffer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/CredentialOfferRequestResolver.kt) object contains the mandatory elements required for issuance.
 - The issuer's identifier
 - The selected authorization server that will authorize the issuance